Get

 It seems the price of purebred animals just keeps increasing through the years.
 If you buy from a professional breeder, you can expect to pay roughly $1,000–$2,000, especially expensive because of their desirable looks and personality.

-Of course, actual costs depend on the breeder, location, and quality—so actual costs will vary.
+Of course, actual costs depend on the breeder, location, and health—so actual costs will vary.

 Suitable For:

-Ragdolls are suitable for homes with children, other pets, and older adults.
-They pair well in any sized living situation and tend to be a relaxed company.
+Ragdolls are suitable for homes with children, other pets, and older adults, as long as all pets have been socialised and properly introduced.
+They pair well in any-sized living situation as long as they have the exercise and mental stimulation they need, and tend to be a relaxed company.

 divider cats oct 2024